Mikkal24/ramazon/README.md

 |------------------------|:--------:|-----------------------:|

 The goal of Ramazon is to satisfy whatever it is in our brain that causes us to go to the Mall for no reason.
-And to tap the huge gambling addicted "crate" market but irl.
+And to tap the gambling addicted "crate" market but irl.

 "Idk what I want but I want to buy something"